Cowboys & Indians

 "The architect is missing," she replied quickly.

 "Give it time, it ain't even nine yet; who are you anyway?
 Where's my office?
 Where's that coffee?" fired Jones.
-It was an old trick of Jones to ask multiple questions and let the others fight to answer him.
+It was an old trick of Jones to ask

 "I'm Seema the…" started the Indian girl before Gracie interrupted her, "straight and left" as Jones hurried down the corridor